tkuratty/mkdoc-template/README.md

 # MkDocs Template

+This is a ready to go template for MkDocs site.
 Several extensions have already been set up.

 ## Setup